The Teacher as a Mentor and a change-agent in the lives of youth

 Research also points to the positive impact a significant adult, including parents/caregivers, teachers, coaches, faith leaders, relatives, friends, youth workers etc. have had on the lives of numerous adolescents.

-Time has been spent reflecting on how effective youth mentoring programmes are in encouraging students to reach their potential and develop relationship building skills.
+Time has been spent reflecting on how effective youth mentoring programs are in encouraging students to reach their potential and develop relationship building skills.
 Three points are worth mentioning: firstly, mentoring does not suit every adolescent; secondly, mentoring will never be equipped to address the needs of all youth and, thirdly, mentors are unlikely to resolve adolescent issues working in isolation – a support group needs to be built around every adolescent.

 Students attend school on approximately 190 days of a year.
 Thus it stands to reason that their teachers are probably the people who can most powerfully and positively impact their lives, in addition to families and friends.
 Teacher-Mentors sow the mentoring seeds during their interactions with their students, thus having the ability to positively impact communities in positive ways, creating more stable and secure environments for our children.
 This process could be further enhanced when the mentoring baton is passed down from Teacher-Mentors to Peer Mentors, Peer Support leaders and other students placed in positions to positively impact the lives of younger students.

 These pages aim to be a source of encouragement to the committed and dedicated teacher, who is passionate about working with young people and wants to encourage them to reach their potential.
 The spirit of the Teacher-Mentor should be present in every classroom, on every sports field, and in every school related activity throughout the world.
 To encourage teachers to appreciate how they can take on a mentoring role in their daily interactions with their students, I have written a user-friendly book, The Mentoring Spirit of the Teacher – Inspiration, support and guidance for aspiring and practising teacher-mentors.
-For further information,

-TEACHER-MENTORS AS CHANGE-AGENTS FOR GENERATIONS Y AND Z STUDENTS
+TEACHER-MENTORS AS CHANGE-AGENTS

 The positive impact of Teacher-Mentors, possessing a mentoring spirit, on transforming school communities might be seen in the following ways: